JMantis0/readme-generator/readme.md

 ## Description

-This project is an command-line node application that aids developers in the generation of a quiality readme for repositories on GitHub.
+This project is an command-line node application that aids developers in the generation of a quality readme for repositories on GitHub.

 ## Table of Contents